 - I’m trying not to work 14 hour days anymore.

 - I’ve been in a bit of a funk.

 In order to get myself out of my funk, I’m doing two things.
-I’m taking an impromptu trip to Puerto Rico next week with my girl, Rachael, from Eazy Peazy Mealz – airfare is soooo cheap out of Boston right now!
+I’m taking an impromptu trip to Puerto Rico next week with my friend, Rachael – airfare is soooo cheap out of Boston right now!
 And I’m kicking off a new series here on the blog!
 You guys know I love my Food & Fiction posts where I develop recipes inspired by my favorite books, shows, and movies.
 But for the next two weeks, I’m taking things one step further!

 The Oscars are on February 28th, and you might remember just how much I love film and that the Oscars are pretty much mine and Matt’s Super Bowl!
 So between now and the ceremony, I’m going to bring you 8 glorious recipes inspired by the Best Picture nominations, starting with these Billionaire Bars inspired by The Big Short!